Reading Time: 6 minutes

 Often, companies don’t properly personalize their customer communications and miss a key chance to get the next sale.
 These types of lifecycle campaigns are important because of the consistent income they are meant to bring in.

 Many times, users don’t even open emails containing coupon codes that are already in their inbox.
 This is why it becomes necessary to build contextual conversations at every point in the customer’s journey.
 This strategy worked very favorably with Tiket.com and shows the power of 1 to 1 communication.

-In a slightly different situation, MoEngage worked with Tokopedia, Southeast Asian e-commerce giant, to improve first-month user retention by 60%.
+In a slightly different situation, MoEngage worked with Tokopedia, a Southeast Asian e-commerce giant, to improve first-month user retention by 60%.
 This might not have involved online sales, but the same principles apply in terms of improving the repeat customer rate.

-Users would commonly uninstall the application after the first month, but by implementing a series of integrated cross-channel campaigns that targeted users with messages across owned and paid channels such as Push, Email, SMS and Ad-retargeting, they were able to increase customer retention.
+Users would commonly uninstall the application after the first month, but by implementing a series of integrated cross-channel campaigns that targeted users with messages across owned and paid channels such as Push, Email, SMS, and Ad-retargeting, they were able to increase customer retention.
 This just goes to show that the same principles of personalized communications that reflect a customer’s specific situation are the best way to engage with customers.

 Every time a customer makes a purchase from a store, they are even more likely to make the next purchase.
 A habit forms and they continue to return when they need products that the store provides.

 We’ve gone into detail on how you can get the repeat purchase, and shown what MoEngage does with their clients to increase Customer Lifetime Value.
-We have several products that are focused around improving the retention rate of customers by giving them a better experience.

 The top priority for e-commerce marketers should be to get that repeat purchase and turn all their customers into consistent buyers.
 Only by doing this will these companies be able to bring about consistent growth and turn customers into assets.